Join 4,500+ subscribers on our free mailing list. High-quality Glasgow stories in your inbox.

 Skip to content

-Play to win: despite bingo being in decline, Glaswegians remain defiantly marking their cards
+Bingo is in decline but Glaswegians remain marking their cards

 Ophira Gottlieb takes her seat at Glasgow's bingo tables to find out if the city's love affair with the game is still all in good fun.